Saturday, 7 January 2017

 Mold-Induced Asthma

-If you have asthma, mold spores can trigger a flare-up.
-Watch for:
+If you have a pre-existing asthma condition, mold spores can act as a powerful trigger for a flare-up.
+You should monitor closely for:

 ⚠️ ALLERGY VS. TOXICITY

-Irritant/Toxic Reaction: Caused by "Volatile Organic Compounds" or Mycotoxins from mold.
-Symptoms include headache, dizziness, extreme fatigue, and difficulty concentrating.
-This is not an allergy but a reaction to toxins.
+Toxic Reaction: Caused by mycotoxins or "Volatile Organic Compounds" released by specific molds.
+Symptoms often include chronic headache, dizziness, extreme fatigue, and "brain fog."
+This is not a traditional allergy but a systemic reaction to toxins.

 Causes & Risk Factors